 The wax will harden in about an hour.
 Pop the semi-spheres out of the mold and remove any excess bits.

-Step 4: Create a Sphere
+Create a sphere

 To create the eyeball, we'll melt two semi-spheres together.
 With a plastic spoon, pour some melted wax on the flat side of one semi-sphere.